adempiere/adempiere-all-services/README.md

 The script *start-all.sh* carries out the steps of the manual installation.
 If directories *postgresql/postgres_database* and *postgresql/backups* do not exist, they are created.

+##### 2 Result Of Script Execution
+All images are downloaded, containers and other docker objects created, containers are started, and -depending on conditions explained in the following section- database restored.

+This might take some time, depending on your bandwith and the size of the restore file.

+##### 3 Cases When Database Will Be Restored
 If
-- there is a file *seed.backup* in *postgresql/backups*, and
+- there is a file *seed.backup* (or as defined in env_template, variable POSTGRES_RESTORE_FILE_NAME) in *postgresql/backups*, and
-- the database as specified in *postgresql/initdb.sh* does not exist in Postgres, and
+- the database as specified in *env_template*, variable *POSTGRES_DATABASE_NAME* does not exist in Postgres, and
 - directory *postgresql/postgres_database* has no contents

-**The database  will be restored**.
+The database  will be restored.

+##### 4 Cases When Database Will Not Be Restored
+The execution of *postgresql/initdb.sh* will be skipped if
-If directory *postgresql/postgres_database* has contents, no restore will be executed (actually, *postgresql/initdb.sh* will be ignored).
+- directory *postgresql/postgres_database* has contents, or

-**Result: all images are downloaded, containers and other docker objects created, containers are started, and -depending on conditions explained before- database restored**.

-This might take some time, depending on your bandwith and the size of the restore file.
+- in file *docker-compose.yml* there is a definition for *image*.
+  Here, the Dockerfile is ignored and thus also *docker-compose.yml*.
 ## Open Applications
-- Project site: open browser and type in the following url [http://localhost:8080](http://localhost:8080)

-  From here, the user can navigate via buttons to ZK UI or Vue UI.
+- Project site: open browser and type in the following url [http://localhost:8080](http://localhost:8080) From here, the user can navigate via buttons to ZK UI or Vue UI.
 - Open separately Adempiere ZK: open browser and type in the following url [http://localhost:8888/webui](http://localhost:8888/webui)
 - Open separately Adempiere Vue:open browser and type in the following url [http://localhost:8891/#/login?redirect=%2Fdashboard](http://localhost:8891/#/login?redirect=%2Fdashboard)

 ### Delete All Docker Objects
 Sometimes, due to different reasons, you need to undo everything and start anew.

-Then,
+Then:All
 - All Docker containers must be shut down.
 - All Docker containers must be deleted.
 - All Docker images must be deleted.